2026 Update

 What Makes a Good McKinsey Solve Simulator?

 Not all practice tools are equal.
-A good McKinsey Solve preparation tool should replicate the conditions and cognitive demands of the actual test.
-Here's the checklist:
+A good McKinsey Solve practice tool should replicate the conditions and cognitive demands of the actual test — not just describe them.
+Here's the checklist we apply to every simulator (including our own):

 Timed under real exam conditions (timed each)